k-u-bux/kubux-calendar/README.md

 - **Event Caching**: Pre-fetches ±2 months of events for fast navigation
 - **Live Config Reload**: Automatically reloads when the config file changes (no restart needed)
 - **Persistent UI State**: Remembers window size, sidebar width, view, and scroll position

+## Sync Status Transparency

+**A key differentiator:** Unlike many calendar applications that leave you wondering whether your local view accurately reflects the server state, Kubux Calendar is **completely transparent** about synchronization.

+### You Always Know:
+- **What's synced**: Events without indicators are confirmed on the server
+- **What's pending**: Events with a black triangle (top-right) are queued for sync
+- **When it synced**: Status bar shows "Last sync at HH:MM"
+- **What's queuing**: Status bar shows "N changes pending synchronization"

+### Why This Matters:
+Most calendar apps hide their sync state, leaving you to guess:
+- "Did my edit save?"
+- "Is this event really deleted?"
+- "Am I looking at stale data?"

+Kubux Calendar eliminates this uncertainty.
+The application is designed on the principle that **you should never have to wonder** if your local view matches reality.

+### How It Works:
+1. **Immediate feedback**: Create/edit/delete operations complete instantly (offline-first)
+2. **Visual queuing**: Pending changes are marked with a black triangle indicator
+3. **Background sync**: Changes sync to server automatically with exponential backoff
+4. **Status reporting**: Status bar always shows sync state and time
+5. **Persistent queue**: Pending changes survive app restarts

 ## Screenshot